As millennials when you begin to embrace life in all its glory saving money for future is the furthest thing on your mind.

 Here is a long list of 40 legit side gigs that you can consider if you are trying to earn some extra bucks.

-We all have that one classic freeloader friend who is always wants to have fun but never take the responsibility.
+We all have that one friend who is always wants to have fun but never take the responsibility.
+Yes, I am talking about the freeloaders.

-Freeloaders never pay their bills; never return the money they owe you.
-Suffer from amnesia if you remind them of paying back.
+Freeloaders never pay their bills; never return the money they owe you and can’t even seem to recall ever borrowing from you when you remind them about paying back.

-If you have such people in your life ask yourself if you need such people in your life.
+But the point is if you have such people in your life ask yourself if you need such toxic persons who always take advantage of you.

 #11.
 Myth of Independent life